-Check out how one of our clients Bondora, released a video of their CEO talking about COVID-19 and how their company aims to ‘stay on track’ during this critical time.
+Check out how one of our clients, Bondora, released a video of their CEO talking about COVID-19 and how their company aims to ‘stay on track’ during this critical time.
 The video’s audio is in English, and the subtitles are in Estonian.

 The continuance and maintenance of essential services like food, electricity, financial services, medicines and water are necessary for people to survive in any health emergency.
 Consequently, providers try to keep an open channel of communication with their customers by sending them texts, emails, etc. For instance, a grocery store might want to let their customers know about the ‘open’ hours, delivery timings, and the availability of goods.
-These messages, when translated and localized, will reach and inform everyone.
+These messages, when translated and localised, will reach and inform everyone.

-A few weeks ago, India’s Prime Minister Narendra Modi appealed citizens to turn off the lights in their homes and ignite candles and oil lamps at their doorsteps or balconies as a display of the citizens’ solidarity in the face of COVID-19.
+A few weeks ago, India’s Prime Minister Narendra Modi appealed to citizens to turn off the lights in their homes and ignite candles and oil lamps at their doorsteps or balconies as a display of the citizens’ solidarity in the face of COVID-19.
 Everyone feared that the blackout would cause grid imbalance.
-Torrent Power, the primary electricity provider in Ahmedabad, Gujarat sent out a text to concerned citizens (in English and local languages) giving them instructions about implementing the blackout.
+Torrent Power, the primary electricity provider in Ahmedabad, Gujarat, sent out a text to concerned citizens (in English and local languages) giving them instructions about implementing the blackout.

 Often during an epidemic or a pandemic, the WHO warns the world about ‘red’ zones – certain countries or areas where the disease is spreading quickly.
-This way, travel officials, including airport authorities, can flag travelers coming from such areas and alert the governing bodies.
+This way, travel officials, including airport authorities, can flag travellers coming from such areas and alert the governing bodies.

 Presently, people are finding solutions to get live travel history information.
 For instance, the Indian government has launched the ‘Aarogya Setu’ tracking app available in 11 regional languages, which will provide information that will help in determining whether you have been near a COVID-19 patient.
 The app uses your phone’s GPS and Bluetooth to get this information.
 This proves to be a solution for live travel history tracking.